ponsheng/Clang-Checkers/README.md

 * R12_5:  The sizeof operator shall not have an operand which is a function parameter declared as “array of type”

 * R16_2:  A switch label shall only be used when the most closely-enclosing compound statement is the body of a switch statement

+* R16_4:  Every switch statement shall have a default label

 * R16_5:  A default label shall appear as either the first or the last switch label of a switch statement

 # Reference